aspose-words/Aspose.Words-API-References/english/net/aspose.words/documentbuilder/endcolumnbookmark/_index.md

 ---
 title: DocumentBuilder.EndColumnBookmark
 second_title: Aspose.Words for .NET API Reference
-description: Marks the current position in the document as a column bookmark end.
+description: DocumentBuilder method.
+Marks the current position in the document as a column bookmark end.
 The position must be in a table cell in C#
 type: docs
 weight: 220
 url: /net/aspose.words/documentbuilder/endcolumnbookmark/